Get

 Do Border Collies Bark a Lot?

-As mentioned, there’s no way to predict how an individual dog will behave, but, in general, Border Collies are known for being pretty vocal.
+As mentioned, there’s no way to predict how an individual dog will behave, but, in general, Border Collies are anecdotally known for being somewhat vocal.
 Border Collies are very smart, sociable, and full of energy—these are not the kinds of dogs to enjoy lounging about all day or spending a lot of time alone.
 For this reason, they may communicate with you by barking to get your attention or express a variety of emotions.

-The Border Collie’s mental aptitude can make them prone to boredom and destructive behavior if they’re not mentally stimulated enough.
+The Border Collie’s mental aptitude can make them prone to boredom and destructive behavior if they’re not physically and mentally stimulated enough.
 If your Border Collie barks excessively, it would be worth asking yourself if they’re getting enough mental stimulation and physical exercise on a daily basis.

 female border collie lying on grass